cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/private-net/warp-to-warp.md

 This guide covers how to:

-- Enable WARP-to-WARP connectivity to establish a virtual network between your devices
+- Enable WARP-to-WARP connectivity to establish a private network between your devices.
-- Manage Split Tunnel preferences for the WARP client to determine what traffic should be routed to the Cloudflare global network
+- Manage Split Tunnel preferences for the WARP client to determine what traffic should be routed to the Cloudflare global network.
-- Create Zero Trust security policies to restrict access
+- Create Zero Trust security policies to restrict access.
-- Connect to virtual IP spaces from WARP devices without any client-side configuration changes
+- Connect to virtual IP spaces from WARP devices without any client-side configuration changes.

 ## Prerequisites